OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-10.md

 ## Acts 10:46

-For they heard them speaking in tongues and praising God.
+They heard them speaking in various languages and glorifying God.
 Then Peter said,

 ## Acts 10:47